Shruti2648/ETL-Project/README.md

 ## Data Extraction

-We used two datasets provided by NYC Open Data (an online repository of data published by New York government agencies).
-The first dataset contains information on TAP recipients by college, sector group, and level of study.
-The second dataset contains information on TAP recipients by income, age group, and program information.
+We used two datasets provided by [NYC Open Data](https://opendata.cityofnewyork.us/), which is an online repository of data published by New York City agencies.
+The [first dataset](https://data.ny.gov/Education/Tuition-Assistance-Program-TAP-Recipients-Dollars-/ich7-7ewa) contains information on TAP recipients by college, sector group, and level of study.
+The [second dataset](https://data.ny.gov/Education/Tuition-Assistance-Program-TAP-Recipients-Dollars-/2t78-bs45) contains information on TAP recipients by income, age group, and program information.
 Both datasets have several fields in common, including:

 * TAP Level of Study: the level of the educational program the student is enrolled in (4 year undergrad, 2 year undergrad, etc...)
 * Sector Type: the sector of the college the student is enrolled in (private or public)